AmineSaffar/ahv-vehicle-client/README.md

 ## description
-This git repository contains the launch file necessary to run the lmad mission client on an add robot.
+This git repository contains the launch file necessary to run the lmad mission client with an ahv robot.
 Currently it contains the following files.

 map_param_files/params.yaml: the ros parameters necessary to configure the client. docker-compose.yml: the docker compose file used to run the client image.